MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-sales-books-purchase-books.md

 4. Enable **Date of reporting** to Filter factures by reporting date rather than facture date.

-5. Enable **Create XML file** to create electronic report in legacy format in addition to Excel report.
+5. Enable **Create XML file** to create electronic xml report in addition to Excel report.

 6. Click OK to print facture accounting journals for the selected period.